clbustos/statsample/README.txt

 * Module Crosstab provides function to create crosstab for categorical data
 * Module HtmlReport provides methods to create a report for scale analysis and matrix correlation
 * Regression module provides linear regression methods
 * Reliability analysis provides functions to analyze scales.
-Class ItemAnalysis provides statistics like mean, standard deviation for a scale, alpha and standarized alpha, and for each item: mean, correlation with total scale, mean if deleted, alpha is deleted.
+Class ItemAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standarized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
 With HtmlReport, graph the histogram of the scale and the Item Characteristic Curve for each item
 * Module SRS (Simple Random Sampling) provides a lot of functions to estimate standard error for several type of samples
 * Interfaces to gdchart, gnuplot and SVG::Graph